All posts

 • N26 and Revolut both accept Turkish nationals for personal and business accounts

-• EUR accounts provide an alternative store of value when both TRY and USD are volatile (though EUR has been more stable than TRY, it has depreciated against USD in recent years)
+• EUR provides an alternative store of value (more stable than TRY, though it has depreciated against USD in recent years)

 • Turkey's geographic and economic ties to Europe make EUR liquidity practically useful